 Sometimes, some apps may drain a bit too much battery due to bugs or glitches.
 To ensure none of the apps on your iPhone is doing so, open your device’s Settings, tap on battery, and then select Battery Usage.

 Here, you can see which app is using how much of your iPhone’s battery.
-If an app consumes a lot more battery than it should, update it to the latest version.
-We recommend uninstalling the app if it is already the newest version or if the problem persists.
+If an app consumes much more battery than it should, update it to the latest version.
+We recommend uninstalling the app if it is already the newest version or the problem persists.

 4. Turn off haptic feedback.